sourabhdhingra/django-mini-blog/readme.md

     - If user is logged in then we need to show the logout link else we should show login link.
 We can check this condition using `{% if user.is_authenticated %}` in template itself.
 Check [base_generic.html](blog/templates/base_generic.html)

+    - After login through inbuilt django feature it redirects to the profile page.
+Either we can fulfill this need by creating profile section or we can chose to redirect to another page.
+This can be achieved by overriding `LOGIN_REDIRECT_URL`.
+Check in [settings.py](miniblog/settings.py)
+        ```
+        # Redirect url after successful login
+        # default = /accounts/profile
+        LOGIN_REDIRECT_URL = 'home'
+        ```

 16. **Usecase 11: Using an existing ListView to show a list of all entries and filtered entries**

     - In our Django Blog assignment we need to show list of blogposts in 2 ways.
 First is the list of all blogposts available that a vistor can browse through.
 Second is the list of the blogposts created by the logged in blogger itself.